 Tributes & Vigils Category: US Navy

-Name: Navy Chief Special Warfare Operator (SEAL) Nathan H. Hardy
+Name: Navy Chief Special Warfare Operator (Select) Jason Richard Freiwald

-Incident: Navy Chief Special Warfare Operator (SEAL) Nathan H. Hardy died Feb.
-4, from wounds sustained from small-arms fire during combat operations in Iraq.
-Also killed was Chief Special Warfare Operator (SEAL) Michael E. Koch.
+Incident: Navy Chief Special Warfare Operator (Select) Jason Richard Freiwald died Sept.
+12 from injuries sustained Sept.
+11 while conducting combat operations in Afghanistan.
+Also killed was Navy Senior Chief Special Warfare Operator John Wayne Marcum.

 The Associated Press